oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 You can find the example created in this tutorial on GitHub at [https://github.com/oktadev/okta-spring-boot-react-crud-example](https://github.com/oktadev/okta-spring-boot-react-crud-example).

-We've written some other cool Spring Boot and React tutorials, check them out if you're interested.
+We've written some other cool Spring Boot and React tutorials.
+Check them out if you're interested.

 * [Creating a TypeScript React Application with Vite](/blog/2022/03/14/react-vite-number-converter)
 * [How to Create a React App with Storybook](/blog/2022/01/20/react-storybook)